FAQ for Potential Penn MSTP Applicants

 We are looking for candidates who show outstanding potential as future physician-investigators, as demonstrated by:

 - Academic excellence including, but not limited to, strong grades and MCAT scores.
-Successful applicants in the past few years have had an average GPA of 3.8 and average combined MCAT scores of 37 (old format).
+Successful applicants in the past few years have had an average GPA of 3.8.
 Most of the candidates interviewed for our program with new format MCAT scores had a combined score in the 90th percentile or above.

 - Sustained research experience and passion for investigation and medicine.